 Mobile app development is the fastest-growing segment in the mobile industry.
 Every respected company already has an app or is planning to design it.
 Before dreaming about million revenue it's extremely important to ensure the good usability of the newly-developed software.

 Usability testing helps to improve CRO by finding users' intents and wishes, making a decision on fixing some badly performing parts of a website or app and developing additional functionality.
-With usability testing for a website that is conducting on PC all is already understood.
+With usability testing for a website that is conducted on PC all is already understood.
 But when it comes to usability testing for the mobile app there are some difficulties.
 How to do usability tests on mobile?

 Besides the application of proper technologies, which will be covered in the second part of this article, it’s very important to properly prepare for the test.
 Such preparation includes the development of the logic of the test and a lot of work with users.
 At least, you should explain to them what, how and why you are going to test.
 Let’s take a closer look at how you prepare an effective usability test and which technologies it’s better to use in order to get qualitative behavioral insights and feedback from users.